levimcg/levimcg.com/src/_posts/2016-08-13-dark-matter.md

 year_read: 2016
 tags: fiction
 ---
-I bought this book on a whim after hearing an interview with the author on [Fresh Air](http://www.npr.org/programs/fresh-air/) one afternoon a few weeks back.
+I bought this book on a whim after hearing an interview with the author on [Weekend Edition](http://www.npr.org/2016/07/24/487083575/what-if-you-hadnt-gotten-married-dark-matter-imagines-an-alternate-life) one afternoon a few weeks back.
 It's the story of a community college physics professor who wakes up one day to find that his life has taken a completely different path.
 He's now the world-renowned physicist that he had once been destined to be before he decided to start a family with the woman he loved.

 {% include post-aside.html
     image=page.thumbnail